I am not alone.Jun 01, 2021

 So write from your own experiences, place yourself in the shoes of those around you and go on an adventure.
 Connect to your longing and desire for connection with others.
 We all live with that and are afraid of it at times.
 Embrace the unknown of what you'll write and share, then commit to its excellence.
 Someone out there needs to hear what you have to say.
 You are not alone.

 CREATIVITY CATALYST: Dandelions are weeds, right?
 Everyone doing their best to create a lush, green, uniform, manicured lawn says so.
 But dandelions through the ages have been valued for their edibility, not just for their nutritional content, but their medicinal properties.
 Write about a time you felt you didn't belong where your roots were planted.
 What "sameness" was expected of you?
 How did this resolve?
 Maybe it didn't.
 Maybe your uniqueness is a story of triumph, regardless.
 Write about that.
 Paint your brave soul on the page.

-Is your screenplay finished and ready for feedback?
+Is your screenplay ready for feedback?